hellowac/mapnik-wiki-zh-cn/GettingStartedInPython.md

 ### Step 4

-The next logical step is to run that same code all at once as a python script from your shell/terminal (rather than pasted into the python interpreter line-by-line).
+The next logical step is to run that same code all at once as a Python script from your shell/terminal (rather than pasted into the Python interpreter line-by-line).
 This way you will be able to modify and experiment with the settings, then simply re-run the script.

 So, create a blank text file called `world.py`.